 go to link I'm not a fan of the R&D as a percentage of revenue but it's the one that Wall Street uses and one that public companies need to deal with.
 The mistake comes when this is the only metric used.
 One word of caution with this metric – don't look just at the % but also track and measure actual dollars spent.
-In fast growth companies (i.e. Apple), revenue is growing much faster than R&D. If you just looked at the %, you may come away with the wrong conclusion that they are under spending.
-In the case of Apple, as the % has dropped, their actual R&D spend continues to increase.
+In fast-growth companies (i.e. Apple), revenue is growing much faster than R&D. If you just looked at the %, you may come away with the wrong conclusion that they are underspending.
+In the case of Apple, as the % has dropped, their actual R&D spending continues to increase.

-go This is an “old” Bill Hewlett and David Packard metric they used to ensure proper return for the R&D effort being invested.
-Why gross margin?
-The theory is that if you build a better mouse trap, the customer will reward you with a margin premium which will show up in gross margin.
-Target: Benchmark your competitors and you want to be in top quartile.
+go This is an “old” Bill Hewlett and David Packard metric they used to ensure a proper return for the R&D effort being invested.
+Why the gross margin?
+The theory is that if you build a better mousetrap, the customer will reward you with a margin premium which will show up in gross margin.
+Target: Benchmark your competitors and you want to be in the top quartile.

-Not all R&D spend is good spend.
-In many organizations, there is a tendency to over spend in the current money makers (core) and starve the new ideas.
+thesis paper ideas Not all R&D spend is a good spend.
+In many organizations, there is a tendency to overspend in the current money makers (core) and starve the new ideas.
 Target: Varies by industry but a good starting point would be 70% to the core (existing products to existing customers), 20% to adjacencies (existing products to new customers, new products to existing customers) and 10% to New/New (new products to new customers).

 enter site Does your organization have a different set of metrics they use?
 What are they and do they work to measure innovation?